Stickydicee/portfolio/honeypot-rpi5/slack integration.rst

     sudo nano /etc/systemd/system/cowrie.service

-Paste the following script from this repo `cowrie.service <https://github.com/Stickydicee/portfolio/blob/main/honeypot-rpi5/cowrie.service>`_
+Paste the contents of the `cowrie.service <https://github.com/Stickydicee/portfolio/blob/main/honeypot-rpi5/cowrie.service>`_ to configure it as a systemd service:

 Save and enable the service: